Back to all Articles

 1. Set Goals

 How can you progress your career without taking some time out to think about what you want to do?
-Decide where you want to be in five years and figure out how you can make it happen.
+Decide where you want to be in five years, and figure out how you can make it happen.
 Speak to people currently doing that job and find out how they got there.
 Spend some time researching what you would like to do next.

 2. Update your CV

 Your CV needs to be clear and easy to read.
 Remember to focus on both CV structure and content.
-Hiring managers don’t have time to comb through your CV looking for the right information.
+Hiring managers don’t have time to comb through your CV, looking for the right information.
 They will just move on to the next CV.
-It is vital to have a well-structured CV that is up to date with key content.
+It is vital to have a well-structured CV that is up-to-date with key content.
 Check out our CV do’s & don’ts and CV templates on the Jobseekers section of our website.

 3. Take on a project at work